Last Updated on August 31, 2022 by Joshua Isibor

 - You still let him/her borrow your prescription opioids whenever he complains of minor discomfort.
 Even though you’re aware and worried about his growing dependence on such medication.

 - You quietly take on extra responsibilities around the house.
 Doing your partner’s chores just because they are under the influence.

-- You are frequently found apologizing to others or doing favors to repair relationships damaged by your partner’s drug, alcohol abuse, or mental illness.
+- You are frequently found apologizing to others or doing favors to repair relationships damaged by your partner’s drug, or alcohol abuse, or mental illness.

 On a serious note, addiction affects sensible judgment and even critical thinking skills.
 Making it very difficult for someone with an abuse disorder to realize they need help.

 When you go out of your way to prevent your partner from experiencing the consequences of substance abuse, they may acknowledge that they have a problem.